aregsar/aregsarblog/blog/2020/configure-laravel-to-use-php-redis/index.md

 pecl install --force redis
 ```

-> Note: The --force flag makes sure the extension is added regardless of any caching settings.
+> Note: The --force flag makes sure the extension is added regardless of any cached settings that may prevent installation.

-Check PECL if it can detect the extension:
+List installed PHP extensions using PECL to verify installation:

 ```bash
 pecl list
 ```

-You should see:
+You should see the following extension listed:

 ```bash
 redis     5.2.1   stable
 ```

 Even though the `redis` extension is listed it might still not be detected by PHP.

-To make sure we need to check with PHP itself:
+To verify that the extension is detected by our PHP installation, we can list the PHP extensions using the PHP CLI:

 ```bash
 php -m